-Hugging-a hug from someone you're intimate with can reduce your stresses, make you feel better about yourself, and make you feel closer to that person.
+Hugging-a hug from someone you're intimate with can reduce your stress, make you feel better about yourself, and make you feel closer to that person.

 Kissing-It doesn't have to be a hot make-out session.
 Just a peck on the cheek can make you feel closer to that person compared to a less intimate kiss, such as a greeting in certain cultures.

-Cuddling-This is similar to hugging, but the good feeling lasts so much longer.
+Cuddling-This is like hugging, but the good feeling lasts so much longer.

 - Be physical with your partner more.
 Or your friend.
 Just make sure they're comfy with being touched.
 Always ask first.